cfinlay/cfinlay.github.io/_pages/about.md

 ---

 I'm a post-doctoral researcher at [McGill University](https://www.mcgill.ca/) in machine learning.
 My PhD was in applied math, where I was supervised by
 [Adam Oberman](https://www.adamoberman.net/).
-My research interests lie at the intersection of artificial intelligence, machine learning, and applied math.
-I'm a numerical analyst by training, which means I love creating and dissecting algorithms for use in scientific computing, and studying their convergence and stability properties.
+My research interests lie at the intersection of deep learning, machine learning, and applied math.

-My current research interests include robust optimization for deep neural networks, unsupervised learning (density estimation and generative models), and neural ODEs.
+My current research includes robust optimization for deep neural networks, unsupervised learning (density estimation and generative models), and neural ODEs.
 I am also actively studying connections between Variational Calculus, neural ODEs and optimal control.

-Before jumping on the machine learning bandwagon, I studied algorithms for solving nonlinear elliptic Partial Differential Equations (PDEs).
+Before jumping on the machine learning bandwagon, I studied numerical methods for solving nonlinear elliptic Partial Differential Equations (PDEs).
 These are equations that describe "diffusion-like" behaviour, in that they have properties very similar to the Laplace operator.
 These types of equations are very common and describe